fredvs/uidesigner_ext/README.txt

 Designer_ext is the extended version of fpGUI UIDesigner.

+With :
-With run-only-once, window list, undo's feature, integration into IDE, editor launcher, lot of new themes-styles, auto-add-units in uses section, ...
+auto-add units in uses section, run-only-once option, window list, undo's feature, integration into IDE, editor launcher, lot of new themes-styles, and much more...

 There are also patches for integration with fpc, Lazarus, Typhon, Geany,...

 Designer_ext needs the last fpGUI-develop branch => https://github.com/graemeg/fpgui/tree/develop

-Fred van Stappen. fiens@hotmail.com
+Fred van Stappen => fiens@hotmail.com

    fpGUI's Visual User Interface Designer